India when Europeans arrived

 By that time, under King Krishna Deva Raya, the Vijayanagara Empire was doing even better.
 By the time Krishna Deva Raya died, in 1529, he controlled most of the Deccan Sultanates, and a very wealthy empire.

-But by the end of the 1600s, the Mughal Empire grew stronger under Nur Jahan, and then Nur Jahan’s great-nephew, the Mughal emperor Aurangzeb, conquered all of the Deccan sultanates, and forced them into the Mughal Empire.
-Aurangzeb tried to force everyone in central India to convert to Islam, persecuting people who stuck to their Hindu beliefs.
+But by the end of the 1600s, the Mughal Empire grew stronger under Nur Jahan.
+Then Nur Jahan’s great-nephew, the Mughal emperor Aurangzeb, conquered all of the Deccan sultanates, and forced them into the Mughal Empire.

 But this persecution made people angry, and they began to plan a war to get back their independence.
 Shivaji Bhonsle and his Hindu army, fighting in small groups with some help from British guns and cannons, started a small Hindu kingdom that would grow into the Maratha Empire.
 From the beginning Shivaji built a strong navy, which defended its interests along the coasts of India.